-We are not currently observing any financial effects of the material opportunity

-See also the Opportunity and risk report in the Management report, page 71 ff out by the central risk management team.
+We are not currently observing any financial effects of the material opportunity on our earnings position, results of operations or cash flows.
+Likewise in the next reporting period we are not seeing any impact.
+We review the resilience of our strategy and business model on the basis of regular risk analyses carried out by the central risk management team.
 See further details in the opportunity and risk report in the management report.
 As we have carried out a materiality analysis in accordance with ESRS for the first time for the 2024 fiscal year, we are also reporting on identified material IROs for the first time.